git-bug/git-bug/doc/md/git-bug_bridge_configure.md

   -n, --name string         A distinctive name to identify the bridge -t, --target string       The target of the bridge.
-Valid values are [github,gitlab,launchpad-preview] -u, --url string          The URL of the target repository -o, --owner string        The owner of the target repository -c, --credential string   The identifier or prefix of an already known credential for the API (see "git-bug bridge auth")
+Valid values are [github,gitlab,launchpad-preview] -u, --url string          The URL of the target repository -b, --base-url string     The base URL of your issue tracker service -o, --owner string        The owner of the target repository -c, --credential string   The identifier or prefix of an already known credential for the API (see "git-bug bridge auth")
       --token string        A raw authentication token for the API